Best Practices for Streamlining Public Involvement Management and Centralizing Data

 Streamlining Public Engagement: A User-Friendly, Efficient Experience for Admins and Residents Alike

-Once implemented, a consistent engagement experience allows residents the ability to…
+Once implemented, a consistent engagement experience allows residents to:

-• Search for relevant projects
+• Search for relevant projects.

-• Expect predictable, accessible opportunities to engage
+• Expect predictable, accessible opportunities to engage.

-• Trust that their voice is being heard
+• Trust that their voices are heard.

-On the administrative side, an integrated system of record for public engagement of all size and scope means Staff can…
+On the administrative side, an integrated system of record allows staff to:

-• Manage and store unlimited meetings and project participation data
+• Manage and store unlimited meetings and project participation data.

-• Integrate surveys, email correspondence, meeting transcripts, and other formats for public engagement
+• Integrate various formats for public engagement.

-• Generate comprehensive presentation-ready engagement reports in real time
+• Generate presentation-ready engagement reports in real-time.

 How Centralizing Data Informs Strategy and Benchmarks Equity Performance